smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 ## Configure and Operate the LSAM

-To begin using the LSAM, refer to [IBM i LSAM Configuration](Configuration.md) to configure and operate the LSAM.
+To begin using the LSAM, refer to [IBM i LSAM Configuration](/configuration/configuration) to configure and operate the LSAM.
 In summary, the following basic steps are required to initiate LSAM operations for the first time:

-[Initiate LSAM Operations]{.ul}
+[Initiate LSAM Operations]

 1. Log on to an IBM i workstation session as QSECOFR or as the user profile designated as the LSAM Administrator.
-Refer to [LSAM     Security and Object Authority](LSAM-Security-and-Object-Authority.md){.MCXref .xref} for more information about creating an LSAM Administrator user profile.
+Refer to [LSAM Security and Object Authority](/security/strategy) for more information about creating an LSAM Administrator user profile.

 2. From IBM i command entry, enter the command SMAGPL/STRSMA to access the LSAM Main Menu.
 (Qualifying the command with library SMAGPL may not be necessary, if QGPL is used.)